Review: DOOM: ANNIHILATION (2019)

 A squad of UAC Marines is on its way to begin a three-year mission at a research station on Phobos.
 The assignment is punishment for a major fuck up on the part of one of their members.
 However, they find the facility seemingly deserted except for the occasional dead body.
 And stuff written on the walls in blood, in ancient Sumerian no less.
 They soon find the missing researchers, or more accurately the researchers find them.
 Only they’re now hyperviolent zombies.

 And then the demons show up.
 And we learn that some of the scientists had their own agenda.
 And then everything literally goes to Hell…

-Unlike Aliens, though Doom: Annihilation doesn’t give its characters any distinct personalities.
-They’re all fairly interchangeable, especially in their body armor.
-Even the usually reliable Louis Mandylor (Avengement, Battle Drone) can’t do much as Chaplain, the marine turned man of the cloth.
+Unlike Aliens, Doom: Annihilation doesn’t give its characters any distinct personalities.
+They’re all fairly interchangeable, especially in their body armour.
+Even the usually reliable Louis Mandylor (Avengement, The Doorman) can’t do much as Chaplain, the marine turned man of the cloth.
 Lorina Kamburova (Day Of The Dead: Bloodline, Leatherface), a familiar face in Bulgarian shot films like this, is wasted as an equally generic scientist.

-Universal Home Entertainment will release Doom: Annihilation on DVD, Blu Ray, and VOD October 1st.
+Universal Home Entertainment will release Doom: Annihilation on DVD, Blu-ray, and VOD on October 1st.
 There’s a Facebook page if you want more details.